dannyng95/VTMS-ER/README.md

 Number of sequences:  **3624432** => **3.6M** sentences, enough for humanity knowledge.
 But only work with contents, news,...it's really bad with conversation.

-For another one who need a clean file :
-``install gdown
-using !gdown --id 14gEebiiRN_IHM65cb6pd-YM02FH8rUiV``  #to get the clean dataset from wikimedia (3.6M sentences)

 ### another dataset for conversation, chitchat :
-Loading / 3-12-2020